jay-hankins/elev/content/about/index.md

 I love the web.
 I had dialup as a kid, but I realized I could build a website in Microsoft Word that loaded very fast (and looked marvelous in Internet Explorer)!
 Then later on, I installed Firefox, got interested in CSS 2 and WYSIWYG editors (Nvu/KompoZer), and I very specifically remember making a website for my school with [this theme](https://web.archive.org/web/20120317130325/https://www.oswd.org/design/preview/id/3560/).
 In high school, I made some Wordpress themes for local businesses.
 And now, I use things like React and Parcel and VS Code.
 The web is pure, unadulterated techno-fun.

 I studied Computer Science at Purdue University.
-I love to help people learn new things; at Purdue, I lectured CS 193: Tools, where my team and I taught 500 computer science freshmen the basics of Unix-like terminals, text editors, and git.
+I love to help people learn new things; at Purdue, I lectured [CS 190: Tools](https://github.com/Purdue-CSUSB/CS-190-F2016), where my team and I taught 500 computer science freshmen the basics of Unix-like terminals, text editors, and git.